Gravity mediated entanglement between light beams as a table-top test of quantum gravity: Discussion

-Nevertheless, in our view, the photonic protocol should not be discarded without some further analysis.
-As we have said, having a very low single-shot phase signal does not necessarily constitute a dead-end.
-The absence of non-gravitational entangling forces between the light pulses, the use of an optimal entanglement witness, and the rate at which measurements can be repeated, all help alleviate the minuteness of the signal.
-While current NOON states are very weak, this limitation is not fundamental, barring any spontaneous collapse process a la Penrose~\cite{penrose1996gravity} which would in any case also affect the matter GME protocol.
-Indeed, the approach presented in Ref.~\cite{Afek2010} to generate NOON states with large $N$ is, in principle, scalable up to arbitrarily high photon numbers.
-Approximate NOON states may also be generated by considering two-mode squeezed vacuum states as inputs~\cite{QOKnight}.
 To increase the gravitational phase signal, one may also consider using fibre loops in the split branches of the interferometers.
 Along a single loop, the light pulses cross one another in opposite directions twice.
 In the first approximation, we can generalise this to $l$ loops by simply adding the actions, which amounts to multiplying the phase by a factor $2l$ for $l$ loops, where the length $D$ for the single-shot experiment would correspond to the length of half a loop.
 In all due rigour, one should carry out the derivation of the metric perturbations in the loop geometry where the light beams are not always counter-propagating in a fixed direction, one also needs to take into account the stress-energy contribution of light propagating in a medium as laid out in Ref.~\cite{Scully1979}.
-This is by no means a straightforward analysis, as adding fibres and having the light follow a longer optical path also comes with drawbacks, such as pulse broadening, power loss, thermal noise, etc.
+This is by no means a straightforward analysis, as adding fibres and having the light follow a longer optical path also comes with drawbacks, such as pulse broadening, power loss, thermal noise, birefringence etc.

 Another drawback, that is not specific to the photonic GME protocol, is the presence of background noise.
 Although the photonic variant is devoid of additional unwanted known interactions, there remains background noise from the surrounding mass distribution.
 One way to offset the noise is to consider a background with a quasi-static mass density distribution.
 The experiment can be run first by considering co-propagating light pulses.
 In vacuum, no phase from the light-light coupling should be induced, and any signal will be due to noise.
 We can then compare this to the signal obtained with counter-propagating pulses and then conclude whether the entanglement generation was indeed between the light pulses.